Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Numerical Methods

-We first search for the nearest $N_\mathrm{ngb}$ cells\footnote{More specifically, their mesh generating points.}.
+When performing a displacement recoupling, we first search for the nearest $N_\mathrm{ngb}$ cells\footnote{More specifically, their mesh generating points.}.
 Our default choice is 32 neighbours.
 Of these, only cells not currently flagged as hot wind cells are eligible to receive displaced material.
 If no eligible neighbours are found, we perform a standard recoupling.
-We stress that we do this, rather than searching within a wider radius, to avoid displacing material over arbitrarily large distances.
+We do this, rather than searching within a wider radius, to avoid displacing material over arbitrarily large distances.
+This is particularly important when the wind has established itself because large regions of the ISM/CGM transition region will now be occupied by hot wind cells.
 Ideally, we wish to displace all the material in the host cell to the eligible neighbours.
 However, despite having a higher specific energy than its neighbouring gas cells, it will almost certainly have a lower density.
 This is because its volume is unchanged after recoupling, but we have reduced its mass.
 Under some circumstances (i.e. a very high resolution wind particle combined with low energy loadings), this can mean that the host cell will be underpressured relative to neighbours and the low specific energy, displaced material will shortly flow back in.
 We therefore specify a minimum pressure contrast, $\chi_{P,\mathrm{min}}=1.1$, that we wish to achieve after the displacement coupling is complete.
 If necessary, we retain a fraction of the original host mass, $f_\mathrm{ret}$, to ensure the minimum pressure contrast is achieved (at the cost of diluting the specific energy of the wind particle).
 In \cref{ap:fret} we describe how $f_\mathrm{ret}$ is calculated.
 In the simulations presented in this work, it is extremely rare that any mass needs to be retained, but we include this part of the model as a safeguard.
+The mass to be displaced (i.e. the pre-recoupling contents of the host cell, minus any retained fraction) is re-distributed to the eligible neighbours, weighted by volume and a cubic-spline kernel function.
+Additional conserved quantities of the cell (momentum, energy, metals etc.) are likewise transferred along with the mass.
+The conserved contents of the wind particle are then added to the host cell.